-As their tradition, Prince William and Kate Middleton—the Duke and Duchess of Cambridge—host a reception for the BBC Teen Hero award finalists to acknowledge their outstanding work.
+As is their tradition, Prince William and Kate Middleton — the Duke and Duchess of Cambridge — hosted a reception for the BBC Teen Hero award finalists to acknowledge their outstanding work.
 Castellon was part of a small meeting with the royals.

 “It was definitely a pinch-yourself type moment,” Castellon recalls.
 “The Duke and Duchess of Cambridge knew my name, about my website.
 They knew about my advocacy and my anti-bullying campaign, #AlwaysBeKind.”

 During the reception, Castellon was congratulated for helping to change some of the myths around learning differences and autism.
 The duchess even complimented her efforts to tackle bullying.
 Through her #AlwaysBeKind campaign, Castellon hopes to prevent other students from having a similar experience to hers.

 Check out an Instagram post from Kensington Palace highlighting Castellon’s visit.